EricDuminil/volumes_browser/README.md

 The script is based on this sh/bash one-liner:

 > ```mount_command=""; for VOLUME_NAME in $(docker volume ls --format "{{.Name}}"); do mount_command="${mount_command} -v ${VOLUME_NAME}:/mnt/${VOLUME_NAME}:ro"; done; docker run ${mount_command} -v /tmp/:/tmp/ --rm -it -w /mnt/ busybox:latest sh```

+It can help you find large files inside volumes, move files from one volume to another, and edit and backup config files.

 ## Syntax